Agriculture industry engagement on COVID-19 issues

 Who is involved

 Mark Tucker has handed over the reins of Senior Industry Engagement Officer to Vikki Fischer.

 Scope of work

-Vikki Fischer is the central point of contact for industry groups.
-This includes agriculture, fisheries and forestry stakeholders.
+Vikki Fischer is a central point of contact for industry members including agriculture, fisheries and forestry stakeholders.
 She works with other Commonwealth agencies and state governments to ensure industry perspectives inform decisions.

-Together, we will maintain Australia’s vital agriculture production and supply chains and the communities they support.
-Together we will contribute to the economic prosperity of our nation.
+Together we will maintain Australia’s vital agriculture production and supply chains and the communities they support, ensuring we contribute to the economic prosperity of our nation.

 To slow the COVID-19 outbreak, restrictions are in place on non-essential gatherings and businesses.
-Check restrictions on non-essential services.
+Check restrictions on business in your state/territory.

-Vikki is working closely with the agriculture, fisheries and forestry industries to identify and progress key issues.
+Vikki is working closely with the agriculture, fisheries and forestry industries and relevant jurisdictions to identify and progress key issues related to COVID measures that may impact industries.

 State and territory border restrictions

-States and territories have announced a range of border measures in response to COVID-19.
+States and territories have some border measures to reduce the risk of spreading COVID-19.

 They know the importance of maintaining agriculture, food and fibre supply chains and moving goods around Australia.
 Services that support agriculture may need to seek exemption from border restrictions.